re1th123/consumer-price-index/readme.md

- # use anaconda to oprn the pytonfile
+ # use anaconda to open the pytonfile